bemanproject/inplace_vector/README.md

 Notably,
 [trivial unions (P3074)](https://github.com/cplusplus/draft/pull/7680/files#diff-3b5851f7056b7c68cb3ba2ab51cf0b75a780c6a11e5e181770067700454ace7b)
-have made the constexpr unconditional.
-This have not been implemented yet due to limited compiler support.
+have made the constexpr unconditional. constexpr has not yet been fully implemented due to limited compiler support - see [Alternative implementation using P3074 when compiler support is available](https://github.com/bemanproject/inplace_vector/issues/36).

 You can follow [this link](https://eel.is/c++draft/inplace.vector) to checkout the status of `inplace_vector` in the latest draft.